infinity0/i0-backup/README.md

 ## Related

-After I wrote extsync, I found out about [unison][] which works with the same idea of a "base tree" and allows the user to select subtrees of that to sync.
+After I wrote xtsync, I found out about [unison][] which works with the same idea of a "base tree" and allows the user to select subtrees of that to sync.
 The major difference is that it does a *lot* of prompting; sometimes you just want the tool to shut up and work.
 You can use this tool and unison on the same